asmz/portfolio-app-kmp/README.md

 ## Attention

-This app uses the Thumblr API.
+This app uses the Tumblr API.
 The API has rate limits, and if exceeded, it will be unavailable for a certain period of time, so please avoid making a large number of requests in a short period of time.